PundiAI/fx-core/docs/proto/fx-proto-docs.md

 <a name="fx.gov.v1.QueryParamsResponse"></a>

 ### QueryParamsResponse
-QueryParamsResponse is the response type for the Query/Params RPC method.
+QueryBaseParamsResponse is the response type for the Query/BaseParams RPC method.